-However, the person identified as NoK should not be asked to sign and/or consent to certain interventions unless they have a legal basis for doing so such as an EPA or the appropriate LPA.
+However, the person identified as NoK should not be asked to sign and/or consent to certain interventions unless they have a legal basis for doing so such as an Enduring power of attorney or the appropriate Lasting power of attorney.
 This is a mistake often made in many hospitals, nursing or residential settings where family members are asked to sign care plans or end of life plans and other treatment options and provide consent which is not legally valid.